cartalyst/sentinel/introduction/index.md

 ## Introduction

-A modern and framework agnostic authorization and authentication package featuring groups, permissions, custom hashing algorithms and additional security features.
+A modern and framework agnostic authorization and authentication package featuring roles, permissions, custom hashing algorithms and additional security features.

 The package follows the FIG standard PSR-4 to ensure a high level of interoperability between shared PHP code.